 - Global Entry also often speeds up your final exit at the customs check point with a separate line (also shorter).
 These benefits give me a small glimpse into what it must feel like to be a VIP in real life!

 I first experienced the benefits of TSA PreCheck in 2013 during busy Christmas holiday travel.
-I was at the St. Louis airport, flying home to San Diego after visiting family.
-While standing in the long security line, I was motioned over into the PreCheck screening line and given a brochure about this relatively new program.
+While standing in the long security line at the St. Louis airport, I was motioned over into the PreCheck screening line and given a brochure about this relatively new program.
 Clearly, TSA was trying to promote it by giving out “free samples.”

 And, yes, it worked – I was hooked!
 In mid-2014, I registered for Global Entry, calculating I would easily have enough domestic trips (TSA PreCheck) and international trips (Global Entry) to justify the $100 fee for a 5-year period.